 For example, I recently gave an old Android phone to someone when I upgraded my own, and I forgot to reset the phone.
 They did not reset it either and started deleting contacts from my Google Account.

 Fortunately, it is possible to restore your Google Account contacts in a situation like this and recover your contacts as they were at a recent point in history.

 Find out how to view saved passwords on Google Chrome if you want to see your passwords to use them in a different browser or on a different device.

-Recovering Deleted or Lost Google Contacts
+Recovering Deleted or Lost Google Contacts (Guide with Pictures)

 Your initial reaction to this situation might be to search the trash, spam or deleted items folders in your Gmail account.
 However, Google actually has a specific utility for handling this situation, and you will not be able to locate your deleted contacts without using their dedicated tool.
 Fortunately the tool is very good, and you can choose a specific point in the past to which you want to recover your contacts list.

 Step 1: Open a Web browser window, then navigate to mail.google.com.